mkuitune/SDLGLTriangle2024/README.md

 * vcpkg.json (this is used to simplify installation of packages to vcpkg)
 * main.cpp

 All of the code is in main.cpp.
 It renders a triangle, and is not good for any purpose (except proving that the build setup works).
-The interesting part is how to combine CMake and vcpkg in a simple manner (for the user).
+The interesting part is how to combine CMake and vcpkg in a simple manner.

 # The recipe starting from scratch: